whblondeau/json-declarative-tools/jn-path/jnpath-apidocs.md

 `boolean contains( jnpath, jnpath )`

   Compares any two JNPath expressions.
 Does NOT evaluate selection.
 Returns `true` if the first argument is equal to the second, or if the first argument begins with the second but is longer.
 Essentially, this is a descendant/ancestor checker.

 `boolean is_leafnode( nodeval )`

-  Tests whether `nodeval` is a childless .
+  Tests whether `nodeval` is childless : either an empty .

 `boolean is_instanceform( jnpath )`

   Tests whether `jnpath` is of instancepath form (i. e., free of JN special multiselect or node-conditional syntax).

+`set(step) steps( level, path )`

+  `level` is either an integer or a slicing expression.
+This function returns all steps in the path that match the level expression, or None if there are no matching paths.
+(NB this never throws index out of bounds exceptions.)